-The MPC-202 includes RS-232, USB, Ethernet, and GPIB interfaces for external computer operation of the system.
-LabViewTM (National Instruments, www.ni.com) control programs are provided.
-Control commands, USB driver installation instructions, and instructions for running control programs are located in the appendices.
+The MPC-203 includes RS-232, USB, Ethernet, and GPIB interfaces for external computer operation of the system.
+Control commands, USB driver installation instructions, and other setup information for remote interfaces are located in the appendices.

 Figure 6 rear panel